 Wooga requires easily scalable compute capacity to help the system adapt to fluctuating traffic volumes.
 The company also needed a solution that would support their lean resource allocation model, enabling small teams to work quickly to bring a game to market.
 AWS, with its flexibility and ease of use, provided this as well.

 For Monster World, developers use AWS OpsWorks, a devops solution for managing applications of any scale or complexity on the AWS Cloud.
-AWS OpsWorks features an integrated experience for managing the complete lifecycle of software running on Amazon Elastic Compute Cloud (EC2), including automation tools that let Wooga adapt to the company’s computing needs flexibly.
+AWS OpsWorks features an integrated experience for managing the complete lifecycle of software running on Amazon Elastic Compute Cloud (Amazon EC2), including automation tools that let Wooga adapt to the company’s computing needs flexibly.
 Acquiring and launching new server instances only takes a few minutes, so that capacity can be quickly scaled up or down.
 Billing by the hour ensures that even with strong fluctuations in demand, the company only pays for what they use.
 “AWS OpsWorks gives us the tools we need to automate operations,” Richter-Reichhelm says.
 “We can scale Monster World to millions of users without ever needing more than two back-end developers.”

 Wooga uses Amazon Elastic Block Store (Amazon EBS) with Amazon EC2 instances to store social gaming data.
 Amazon EBS allows for storage outside the instances, thus providing independence from an instance’s lifespan.
 Amazon Simple Storage Service (Amazon S3) is also used for Wooga’s games, providing a simple web service interface designed to store and retrieve any amount of data at any time, from anywhere.